DarylCheong/GA-Capstone/README.md

 Next, a check will be conducted on the 3 ratio columns (**Ratio_Identify**, **Ratio_Validate**, **Ratio_Qualify**) to ensure that the total value does not exceed 1.
 A new column **Total_Ratio** will be created that sums up the values of these 3 columns.

 The results of the new **Total_Ratio** column shows that there are 471 records with a total ratio that exceeds the total of 1.
-Upon closer inspection, the exceeded amount for each of these records is very minor and it is safe to assume that this is possibly due to the rounding of the 3 values and thus these records will remain as is.
+Upon closer inspection, the exceeded amount for each of these records is very minor and it is safe to assume that this is possibly due to the rounding in the 3 ratio columns and thus these records will remain as is.

 ![rounding](https://darylcheong.github.io/GA-Capstone/images/rounding.png)